-English — Widely Spoken, but Not Indigenous
+English — The Most Widely Spoken, But Not the Most Scottish

 Scots — Scotland’s Indigenous Germanic Language

-Spoken across the Greater Glasgow and Clyde Valley area.
-This dialect influences much of what people recognise as an urban Scottish voice today. - South Central and Borders Scots
+West Central Scots — Spoken across Greater Glasgow and the Clyde Valley.
+This dialect influences much of what people today recognise as an urban Scottish voice.

-Spoken across the Scottish Borders and southern Lowlands.
-Scots has been used here since the Middle Ages and retains close links to older literary forms. - Orkney Scots (Orcadian)
+South Central and Borders Scots — Spoken across the Scottish Borders and southern Lowlands since the Middle Ages, retaining close links to older literary forms of the language.

 Shetlandic (Shaetlan) — The Norse Voice of the Northern Isles